 Malasadas (Hawaiian Donuts)

 These babies are malasadas, also known as Hawaiian donuts, and they are divine.
 Balls of dough that are deep-fried in oil and rolled in granulated sugar, much like a donut, but minus the hole.
-Malasadas, best served warm, can be found at many roadside stands and local bakeries as well as on fine dinning menus all over the Hawaiian islands.
-If you are donuts lover already, it won’t take much convincing, trust me, these are hands-down worthy of your weekend time.
+Malasadas, best served warm, can be found at many roadside stands and local bakeries as well as on fine dining menus all over the Hawaiian islands.
+If you are a donut lover already, it won’t take much convincing, trust me, these are hands-down worthy of your weekend time.

 Malasadas